 Whilst trekking, accommodation options are limited so please do not expect the Ritz!
 We use simple family run lodges, with a large sociable central dining area and a cosy wood burning fire.
 Two to four people share a room and we recommend you use your own sleeping bag.
 Lodges tend to have shared bathroom facilities and you may not always have access to a shower.
 Despite the lack of facilities, these lodges certainly have a rustic charm, most are blessed with spectacular views and being family run operations, they offer a great insight into the daily life of the Himalayan people.

-We offer basic 3 star hotels and lodges as standard, though you can upgrade to more deluxe hotels.
+We offer basic 3 star hotels and lodges as standard, though you can upgrade to 4 star hotels in Kathmandu.
 The emphasis is on accommodating you in well-managed lodgings that factor in comfort, cleanliness and a modest range of guest facilities.
 Pre/post accommodation is located at the hotel your group tour commences/ends and does not include any guiding or touring services on these days.
 Solo travellers will need to book a single room for any pre/post accomodation required.